Refinancing with Earnest

 Over the past several years, more student loan borrowers are finding themselves buried under overwhelming student loan debt.

-Today, over 43 million Americans have student loan debt.
-Even more shocking, total student loan debt in the country has increased a whopping 84 percent since the recession, amounting to 1.23 trillion dollars — yes, trillion with a “T.”
+Today, over 44 million Americans have student loan debt.
+Even more shocking, total student loan debt in the country has increased more than 130% since the recession, amounting to 1.56 trillion dollars — yes, trillion with a “T.”

 As student loan debt has turned into a full-fledged crisis, student loan refinancing companies have emerged to provide relief to student loan borrowers.
 These student loan refinancing companies — which are private lenders, unrelated to the state or federal government — offer a solution to student loan borrowers looking to lower their high interest rates and make student loan payments more manageable.